NACLab/ngc-learn/docs/demonstrations/demo2_create_ngc.md

 to be at zero (meaning all local losses within it have reached an equilibrium at zero) -- this is akin to optimizing the approximate free energy of the system.
-Internally, an `NGCGraph` will multiply the Hebbian updates by a negative coefficient to allow the user to directly use a minimizer from a library such as Tensorflow.
+Internally, an `NGCGraph` will multiply the Hebbian updates by a negative coefficient to allow the user to directly use an external minimizer from a library such as Tensorflow.

-After updating synaptic matrices using a Tensorflow optimizer, one then calls `apply_constraints()` to ensure any weight matrix constraints are applied after updating and finally ends with a call to `clear()`, which resets the values of all nodes in the `NGCGraph` back to zero (or a resting state).
-(Note that if you do not want the NGC system to reset its internal nodes back to resting zero states, then simply do not call `clear()` until this effect is desired -- for example, on a long temporal data stream such as a video feed, you might not want to reset the NGC system back to resting until the video clip terminates).
+After updating synaptic matrices using a Tensorflow optimizer, one then calls `apply_constraints()` to ensure any weight matrix constraints are applied after updating, finally ending with a call to `clear()`, which resets the values of all nodes in the `NGCGraph` back to zero (or a resting state).
+(Note that if you do not want the NGC system to reset its internal nodes back to resting zero states, then simply do not call `clear()` -- for example, on a long temporal data stream such as a video feed, you might not want to reset the NGC system back to its zero-resting state until the video clip terminates).

 ## Learning a Data Generating Process: A Streaming NGC Model

-Now that we familiarized ourselves with the basic mechanics of nodes and cables and how they fit within a simulation graph, let's apply our knowledge and build a nonlinear NGC generative model that learns to mimic a streaming data generating process.
-Note that this part of the demonstration corresponds to the materials/scripts provided in `examples/demo2/`.
+Now that we familiarized ourselves with the basic mechanics of nodes and cables as well as how they fit within a simulation graph, let us apply our knowledge to build a nonlinear NGC generative model that learns to mimic a streaming data generating process.
+Note that this part of the demonstration corresponds to the materials/scripts provided within `examples/demo2/`.

-In ngc-learn, within the `generator` module, we have provided a few initial data generators to facilitate prototyping and simulation studies.
-Data generating processes can be used in lieu of real datasets and are useful for early preliminary experimentation and proof-of-concept demonstrations.
+In ngc-learn, within the `generator` module, there are a few data generators to facilitate prototyping and simulation studies.
+Simulated data generating processes can be used in lieu of real datasets and are useful for early preliminary experimentation and proof-of-concept demonstrations (in statistics, such experiments are called "simulation studies").
-In this demonstration, we will take a look at the `MoG` (mixture of Gaussians) static data generating process.
+In this demonstration, we will take a look at the `MoG` (mixture of Gaussians, see [MoG](ngclearn.generator.static.mog)) static data generating process.
 Data generating processes in ngc-learn typically offer a method called `sample()` and, depending on the type of process being used, with process-specific arguments.
 In the `MoG` process, we can initialize a non-temporal (thus "static") process